rsyncOSX/RsyncOSXdocs/content/post/Remotelogins.md

-title =  "Passwordless logins to remote servers" tags = ["passwordless"] categories = ["remotelogins"]
+title =  "Passwordless logins to remote servers" tags = ["passwordless"] categories = ["remotelogins"] description = "How to setup remote logins, there are two possibilties."
 +++
 There are two ways to setup passwordless logins to a **remote server** and RsyncOSX supports both.
 It is advised to use ssh and ssh-keys because the traffic is encrypted and it is considered more secure.